anamok/TrainsDatabase/README.md

 3-10 - Sam - *Finished a rough draft of the ER diagram.
 For textual reference please review the following:* <br>
 3-12 - Emma - *Refactored the ER diagram (both diagram and textual representation); added participation and cardinality; created SQL script for table creations.* <br>
-3-13 - Sam - *Made minor adjustments to ER diagram and updated README with my thoughts; Will need to save image of diagram to designated folder(as opposed to the code format required for editing in draw.io)*
+3-13 - Sam - *Made minor adjustments to ER diagram and updated README with my thoughts; Will need to save image of diagram to designated folder(as opposed to the code format required for editing in draw.io).* <br>
+3-16 - Emma - *Exported draw.io as PDF, pushed a git commit, created a zip file, and sent an email for submission purposes.* <br>

 **Entities:** <br>
 note: there are a few areas I'm not quite sure how to represent textually, like algorithm screated using data from other entity attributes.
 That's something we'll need to look into.